Debens/gatsby-plugin-scss-typescript/README.md

 ## Install

-`yarn add gatsby-plugin-scss-typescript node-sass`
+`yarn add --dev gatsby-plugin-scss-typescript node-sass`

 or

-`npm install --save gatsby-plugin-scss-typescript node-sass`
+`npm install --save-dev gatsby-plugin-scss-typescript node-sass`

 **NOTE:** From v4.0.0, node-sass has been moved to a peer dependency.